-Twenty years earlier, Soul Train featured its “stroll,” which can be seen as a precursor to the balls’ runway walk.
-And many of the moves are remarkably the same, as in this unofficial Daft Punk video.
+Twenty years earlier, Soul Train featured its “stroll,” which can be seen as a precursor to the balls’ runway walk, but I’ll bet it was symbiotic.
+Many of the moves are remarkably the same, as in this unofficial Daft Punk video.

 The AFOC piece that followed House of Trés was Doug Elkins Dance Company’s It Doesn’t Wait.
 Viewing it again after many years I’m struck by two aspects.
 First, the electroacoustic score, provided by Bob Clarida (Balbastre Transcript, Spy Music, and Cadille) and Ken Walicki’s Bad Dreams in Foreign Beds.
 Clarida is hard to track down, but Walicki, who teaches at Cal State Fullerton, lists as influences: “Ligeti, Zorn, the Beatles, Led Zeppelin, vegetarianism, Public Enemy, Buddhism, Che Guevara, Duran Duran, and the Zapatista Revolution in Mexico.”
 His recent CD release, Cyberistan, “conveys the effects of globalization and increasing dependency on technology.”
 The Elkins video’s extract from Malcolm X, “America has a serious problem,” in this context is contradictory: contemporary dancers, white to a fault, moving as though it were the most natural thing, almost as if tying up traffic, seemingly without a care, let alone a problem.
 (Later in his speech Malcolm X talks of how only when blacks fought back in Birmingham did Washington pay attention—when “the black steamroller” was about to move to D.C.
 “It was the grass roots out in the streets.”)